kcmerrill/go-dist/README.md

 Of course, I'm using `https://go-dist.kcmerrill.com` in these examples, but you can substitute wherever `go-dist` is running

+Using the `--cache <string golang time.duration, 10s, 60m, 1h ... >` will invalidate the cache.
+This means that the binary will be rebuilt.
+You can use webhooks to invalidate the cache.
+Simply setup a webhok to `send everything` to `https://go-dist.kcmerrill.com/<github_username>/<github_project>`.
+Anytime anything is merged into master we'll invalidate the cache so the next user gets a fresh copy of your binary.

 ## Limitations & Known Issues
-Until some of the features outlined below in my todo list, there are of course some limitations.
-I wouldn't recommend using this for anything that gets a ton of downloads a day, but for the hobbyist it should be just fine.
-Once webhooks are integrated, I'd then recommend it for larger projects, but not until then.
+The first user gets to "warm" up the cache.
+This is intended.

 Also, there are quite a few of [known limitations](https://github.com/golang/go/issues/6376) when it comes to cross compiling.
 If you are noticing issues with your binaries, chances are likely there are open/stale github issues in the golang issue tracker.

 ## How
 When a user clicks on the link, if it's been over a half hour since the project was built, or if a binary/project doesn't exist, `go get -u <project>`.
 Then, using the great work over at [mitchellh/gox](https://github.com/mitchellh/gox), generate the binary on the fly.
 Until webhooks are integreated, the first person to get a non-cached version it will be a bit slower for.

 ## TODO
-* Add webhook capabilities when merged into master, invalidate cache and automagically build everything(preferred)
 * More error checking
 * Better user interface
 * Better looking github markdown